-Change the air filter when the gauge reads 25 inches (635 mm).
+Change the air filter when the gauge reads near the "change filter" line and the chamber is filled with yellow.
 Engine performance and fuel economy are adversely affected when the maximum restriction is reached.

 Blowing-out the air filter element with compressed air is not recommended as the compressed air may damage the filter paper.